Harish, Israel: Early Bronze Age

 Archaeologists discovered the ruins of a 5,000 year-old city, the largest Early Bronze Age settlement with an area of 160 acres in Ein Esur archaeological site in 2019.
 According to the archaeologist Dr. Yitzhak Paz from the Israel Antiquities Authority, "this site is more than two or three times larger than the others [in this area] during this period."
 Millions of pottery shards and basalt stone vessels, several figurines of people and animals, tools imported from Egypt, flint tools were also found from the site.

 "This is a huge city – a megalopolis in relation to the Early Bronze Age, where thousands of inhabitants, who made their living from agriculture, lived and traded with different regions and even with different cultures and kingdoms in the area.
 This is the Early Bronze Age New York of our region; a cosmopolitan and planned city," said excavation directors.

 Chalcolithic

 Additionally, the remains of a large, 7,000-year-old Early Chalcolithic village already showing signs of incipient urbanisation and with an open space used for cultic activities was also revealed by IAA archaeologists right below the two millennia younger Early Bronze Age stratum.

+Voting Patterns

+In the 2022 election, 66 percent of voters in Harish voted for the parties of the right-wing coalition led by Benjamin Netanyahu, while 29 percent voted for the parties of the center-left coalition led by Yair Lapid and 1 percent voted for the Arab parties.